nguyenthang011099/MySQL/readme.md

 RIGHT JOIN – return all rows from the right table and matching rows from the left table or null if no matching rows found in the left table.
 CROSS JOIN – make a Cartesian product of rows from multiple tables.
 ## Grouping data
+GROUP BY – show you how to group rows into groups based on columns or expressions.
+HAVING – filter the groups by a specific condition.
+## Modifying data in MySQL
+NSERT – use various forms of the INSERT statement to insert data into a table.
+INSERT INTO SELECT – insert data into a table from the result set of a query.
+INSERT IGNORE  – explain you the INSERT IGNORE statement that inserts rows into a table and ignore rows that cause errors.
+UPDATE – learn how to use UPDATE statement and its options to update data in database tables.
+UPDATE JOIN – show you how to perform cross table update using UPDATE JOIN statement with INNER JOIN and LEFT JOIN.
+DELETE – show you how to use the DELETE statement to delete rows from one or more tables.
+ON DELETE CASCADE – learn how to use ON DELETE CASCADE referential action for a foreign key to delete data from a child table automatically when you delete data from a parent table.
+DELETE JOIN – show you how to delete data from multiple tables.
+REPLACE – learn how to insert or update data depends on whether data exists in the table or not.